20 March 2023

 What’s the connection between NBA legend Shaquille O Neal, tennis star Serena Williams, former Facebook executive and Silicon Valley investor Chamath Palihapitiya, and Indian media veteran Uday Shankar?
 SPACs!

-SPAC or Special Purpose Acquisition Company is a shell corporation listed on a stock exchange by an experienced management team or an individual with an investment pedigree (known as the Sponsor) with the sole purpose of acquiring or buying out a private company, thus making it public without going through traditional IPO.
+SPAC or Special Purpose Acquisition Company is a company without commercial operations listed on a stock exchange by an experienced management team or an individual with an investment pedigree (known as the Sponsor) with the sole purpose of acquiring or buying out a private company, thus making it public without going through traditional IPO.
 At times, SPACs are also referred to as blank check companies.

 The private company being targeted is not known at the start, although the Sponsors could indicate the geography/sector they are interested in investing.

 For the purpose of this acquisition, the SPAC needs money which is raised through the process of IPO.
 The IPO’s success solely depends on the faith that the investors have in the Sponsors, since the company has no business / financial performance to speak of.
-During IPO, investors are allotted units which comprise of shares along with fractional warrants (SPAC warrants are options given to the warrant holder to buy the shares of the company at a predetermined price on a future date, subject to certain terms and conditions relating to the exercisibility) that offer them an upside and act as a deal sweetener.
+SPACs seek underwriters and institutional investors before offering shares to the public.
+During IPO, investors are allotted units which comprise of shares along with fractional warrants (SPAC warrants are options given to the warrant holder to buy the shares of the company at a predetermined price on a future date, subject to certain terms and conditions relating to the exercising) that offer them an upside and act as a deal sweetener.
 The capital raised through the IPO is placed in an interest-bearing trust account until the target company is identified.

 A SPAC has about two years to discover this target and complete a reverse merger.
 If the SPAC fails to find a suitable target and complete the process, it gets delisted, liquidated and the entire money kept in the escrow account (along with interest less any taxes/bank fees) is refunded to all the investors.
 If the target is identified within 2 years, then post the approval of the proposed acquisition by SPAC investors, the SPAC and the target combine to form a publicly traded operating company, leading to an automatic listing of the acquired private company.